 However, it’s not always a great idea picking a dog breed based on how intelligent they are.
 All dogs will be “smart” enough to give you what you need.
 Instead, it’s better to see if the breed’s temperament and personality matches yours.

 Both the Cardigan and Pembroke Welsh Corgis are affectionate, loyal and alert dogs.
-Because they’re herding dogs, they have a ton of energy that needs to be dealt with.
+In the home, they can be as sweet as any dog.
+But because they’re herding dogs, they have a ton of energy that needs to be dealt with.

-If after all this, you still want a Corgi – go for it!
-They’re great companion dogs and some of the best dogs in the world.
+If you read all this and still want a Corgi – go for it!
+We have a Pembroke Welsh Corgi and we have no regrets at all!
+They’re great companion dogs and one of the best dog breeds in the world.

 Do you own a Pembroke or Cardigan Welsh Corgi?
 Let us know what you think about your Corgi’s intelligence.
 Leave a comment in the section below!